 - Review extension

-If you start with the aforementioned list of extensions, you are well on your way to make the best out of your ads.
+Starting here, you’re well on your way to make the best out of your ads.

 You can expect an entire blog post about ecommerce landing pages soon, but for now I will provide you with a list of some of the most essential elements of an ecommerce landing page: